 We all know the demand for delivery is on the rise.
 Delivery trends hone in on convenience – something often sought today.
-Aside from pizzerias and Chinese food restaurants, we're now seeing restaurant like Wendy's and McDonald's join the game through partnerships with DoorDash and UberEats.
+But beyond pizzerias and Chinese restaurants, we're now seeing massive restaurant companies like Wendy's and McDonald's join the game through partnerships with companies like UberEats.

 But given the complications that arise with outsourcing delivery, is there a way for restaurants and food delivery services to share a mutually beneficial relationship?

 Powered by Froala Editor

 A Quick Recap: How Restaurants Outsource Web Technology